markstringer-dti/markstringer-dti.github.io/dti.md

 When you're looking at project management methodologies, it's worth looking for the ones that *do* publicise trouble.
 For me the one that does this most is Scrum.
 Another method that shows up where there are problems is Kanban.
 Kanban's idea of visualising the work in progress, and where it is in the process is extremely powerful.
 Scrum is good at throwing up problems like "We can't access the office" or "The database that we're suppose to interface with doesn't exist."
 Kanban is good at throwing up problems like "Half the work in the system is waiting for answers to questions from a senior stakeholder."
 Most commonly, Kanban also shows "Work is taking so long to get from started to finished because there is just too much work in the system."

 As we discussed in the introduction, there is a good chance that you picked this book up because you wanted to deliver what seems to be an impossible project.
+And in this chapter I think I've given you an important way of seeing projects that will help with this.
+Find the big problems that everyone is ignoring and, with the help of the team, tackle them.
+I think I've also explained why the team, and why the bosses might be ignoring those problems.
+Because they don't feel safe.
+Because they might have to change.
+Because they might have to think.

 I'm keeping my word.
 But notice I'm not saying that I'll show you how delivering these projects is a walk in the park or a day at the beach.
 It might not be.

 In conclusion then, what should you do?
 Well, if you're the project manager on a project, you should look for agreed activity.
 When you find it, you should look for the pirate ships, the real problems that his low conflict, low impact work is hiding.